According to Daniel Shaw there are 6 methods cult leaders use to maintain their illusion of superiority and control:

 I didn’t want to be part of his sick ‘family’, I didn’t want to ‘break the rules’ and I knew that this was an attempt to hurt me and manipulate me into enabling him to take advantage of vulnerable women at the centre for his own benefit.
 By claiming it was helping his development maybe he thought I might be more likely to enable him taking advantage than if he used sexual reasons.
 I told him to get a therapist instead.
-I knew I was having a healthy reaction to an abnormal amount of bullshit, and a toxic triangle within a toxic environment, and that I wasn’t mentally unstable, or at least not without good reason.
+I knew I was having a healthy reaction to an abnormal amount of bullshit, and that I wasn’t mentally unstable, or at least not without good reason.
 (This guy was sat on the throne as a teacher of ‘wisdom and compassion’ whilst I read this email.
 See spiritual narcissism and hypocrisy in the NKT).

 When I raised my concerns to the ‘National Spiritual Director’ I was told that ‘we can’t get involved in relationships’, and I was minimised and dismissed using the teachings.
 She said ‘lots of women have to live with their ex partners due to finances or children’.
 I replied that I did not have to, so I wasn’t going to.
 When I disclosed his misuse of the ‘rejoicing’ teaching to manipulate me, she said this was not a correct use of the teaching, but said that ‘enduring suffering is your practice’ and stated that if I wanted to teach dharma, I should endure it (I did not want to teach).
 It took me several months to understand and accept that she attempted to make me feel spiritually inadequate and manipulate me into staying, and to teach.
 I imagine she did this because I am young and a mental health professional, and they want to attract more young people.
 I didn’t know then about the history of alleged sexual abuse by senior teachers and monks in the NKT that had been enabled.
 (To hear more details about that, you can listen to this).